 For the treatment of acute moderately severe depressive episodes psychotherapy OR pharmacotherapy is recommended.
-Psychotherapeutic approaches include the cognitive-behavioral therapy ("behavior therapy") and the psychodynamic therapy (cf. APA 2010, DGPPN 2009, NICE 2009).
+Psychotherapeutic approaches include cognitive-behavioral therapy (“behavior therapy”) and psychodynamic therapy (cf. APA 2010, DGPPN 2009, NICE 2010).

 Major depressive episode

-For the treatment of major depressive episodes the combination of psychotherapy AND pharmacotherapy is recommended (cf. APA 2010, DGPPN 2009, NICE 2009).
+For the treatment of major depressive episodes the combination of psychotherapy AND pharmacotherapy is recommended.
+Psychotherapeutic approaches include cognitive-behavioral therapy (“behavior therapy”) and psychodynamic therapy (cf. APA 2010, DGPPN 2009, NICE 2010).

 Very severe, treatment-resistant depression